Palestine Railways: Ottoman military railways

 The Ottoman Empire needed to supply its forces holding the border of Palestine against British and Empire forces in Egypt.
 The planned railway from Nablus through hilly country to Jerusalem could not be completed in time, so from 1915 the German railway engineer Heinrich August Meißner oversaw the building of a line westwards from El Mas'udiya to Tulkarm.
 From Tulkarm the terrain became much easier and a line was built northwards to Hadera and southwards to Lydda where it joined the J&J and later became known as the Eastern Railway.
 It used the widened J&J track (see above) as far as Wadi Surar where it branched southwards towards the Ottoman front line.
 By October 1915 the line was operational as far south as Beersheba.
 A branch was also built from Et Tine just south of Wadi Surar to Deir Seneid, where it branched again to Beit Hanoun and Huj near Gaza.
 The Ottomans also extended the railway to Beersheba into Sinai as far as Kusseima.
+Large sections of this line were deliberately targeted and destroyed by British forces in the May 1917 Raid on the Beersheba to Hafir el Auja railway.